HawaFallay/Homework-9--Readme-generator/README.md

 ## TITLE

-Readz
+Professional README.md Generator

 ## DESCRIPTION

-This assignment was to learn about accesibility and leaving code cleaner than we found it.
-Adjustments and edits were made while maintaing the integrity of the code.
-Website for Digital Marketing company Horiseon.
+This assignment was to learn how to create a README.md file from the command line.

 ## TABLE OF CONTENTS